techqueria/website/content/english/news/2019-03-07-techqueria-nonprofit.md

 We will be sending out an email with more detailed organizational changes shortly.

-If you have any questions, comments or concerns, please reach out to us on the #meta channel or you can send an email to organizers@techqueria.org.
+If you have any questions, comments or concerns, please reach out to us on the #meta channel or you can contact us.